Considerations When Living in Your RV Full Time

 Do some research as you phase out of your current job.
 Finding online jobs can provide you with more security since they will be constant no matter where you go.
 On the other hand, you may prefer more physical work and apply to temporary jobs where there are more movement and interaction.
 Look at what jobs are open in the areas you plan to travel to.

 No matter what your source of income is, plan a budget so that you don’t overspend and find yourself in trouble.
-Living in an RV eliminates a lot of expenses most people have, but it may also mean a smaller income.
+Living full time in an RV eliminates a lot of expenses most people have, but it may also mean a smaller income.

 Officially Document Your RV Home